Frequently Asked Questions.

 How can I receive payments?

-You can receive incoming USD payments from payers based in the USA and incoming EUR payments from payers based in the EU through the Collections Account facility.
+In addition, you can receive USD payments from payers based in the USA and EUR payments from payers based in the EU through the Local Collections Account facility.
 Payers based in those jurisdictions can make a domestic payment to your account without having to incur the costs of making a cross-border payment.

 What are SWIFT Collections?